sdiehl/wiwinwlh/tutorial.md

 alias runhaskell-sandbox="runhaskell -no-user-package-db -package-db .cabal-sandbox/*-packages.conf.d"
 ```

-Courtesy of [Brian McKenna](https://twitter.com/puffnfresh) there is also a zsh script to show the sandbox
-status of the current working directory in our shell.
+There is also a zsh script to show the sandbox status of the current working directory in our shell.

 ```bash
 function cabal_sandbox_info() {